ZertoPublic/Z4K/docs/PredeploymentValidation.md

 2023-03-19 14:06:05: Block StorageClass validation: PASS
-2023-03-19 14:06:05: Storage Class Compatibility Validation: PASS 2023-03-19 14:06:05: Compatible Storage Classes include: default, managed, managed-csi,

-2023-03-19 14:06:05: The K8S environment does not meet the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
+2023-03-19 14:06:05: Storage Class Compatibility Validation: PASS 2023-03-19 14:06:05: Compatible Storage Classes include: default, managed, managed-csi, 2023-03-19 14:06:05: The K8S environment does not meet the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
 Fix the issues and run the validator again.
+``

+If all validations passed successfully, the following summary will display:
+``
-  In case all validations passed successfully, the following summary will be printed - “The K8S environment meets the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
-Proceed with Z4K deployment”
+The K8S environment meets the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
+Proceed with Z4K deployment
+``

+If some validations failed, the following summary will display:
+``
-Otherwise, if some validations failed, the summary will be printed as follows -  “The K8S environment does not meet the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
-Fix the issues and run the validator again.“
+The K8S environment does not meet the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
+Fix the issues and run the validator again.
+``
 Further details can be found in the output and log files.